Energy in Cyprus: Interconnectors

-The EuroAsia Interconnector will connect Israel, Cyprus, and Greece with a 2000 MW HVDC undersea power cable.
+The EuroAsia Interconnector is planned to connect Israel, Cyprus, and Greece with a 2000 MW HVDC undersea power cable.
 It is a leading Project of Common Interest of the European Union and also a priority for the Electricity Highway Interconnector Project.
 Cyprus, as the last EU member fully isolated from energy interconnections, will be connected to the European network.

 The EuroAfrica Interconnector will connect Egypt, Cyprus, and Greece with another 2000 MW HVDC undersea power cable.
 These projects will allow Cyprus to use cheaper and cleaner electricity from the mainland rather than burn imported oil in less-efficient, dirtier generators.